All The Pigs Origins

 Theatre has become expensive, sometimes inconvenient to attend, and can feel targeted towards certain social classes.
 Figuring out what purpose theatre has in modern times is challenging and exciting.
 Why, when audiences have screen-based home entertainment at their fingertips, would they come out to the theatre?
-To figure this out we’ve learned that, yes, it is entertainment, but it’s also about the idea that theatre tells stories which talk about our time, give us some truth that deepens our understanding of who we are, shares in emotions and makes the audience ask questions.
+To figure this out we’ve learned that, yes, it is entertainment, but it’s also about the idea that theatre tells stories which talk about our time, give us some truth that deepens our understanding of who we are, shares in emotions and makes us ask questions.
 We connect with stories far better than we do facts.
 Stories give us insight, insight gains our empathy, and with empathy comes compassion.
 Stories told at the right time in someone's life, can have a profound effect on their future.
 We connect far better surrounded by others than alone.
 We understand the importance of community and enjoying an experience with others.
 It's a powerful feeling.
 With the increase each year of connectedness, there is also an increase in isolation and feeling alone.
 Theatre will be where we go, not only to experience a live moment but also to be surrounded by other people, to feel a sense of togetherness you won't be able to feel from your screen-based home entertainment.